umr-ds/DTN-RPC/README.md

 This documentation provides all needed information to use RPCs via Serval.

 ## Building
-There is only one requirement, `libcurl`.
-On most systems this is already installed.
+There two requirements, `libcurl` and Serval.
+Whereas `libcurl` on most systems this is already installed, Serval has to be installed manually.
+For more information and installation instructions for Serval, see the Github page of the [Serval Project](https://github.com/servalproject/serval-dna).

 For building ServalRPC run the following commands in the ServalRPC folder: